My Story

 To me, there’s something magical in a pot.
 It’s essence simultaneously envelopes the energy of the earth and the maker, and that of the many potters who have come before.
 In making ceramic art, I cultivate my connection to all of these energetic forces and am made whole.

 The wheel is my happy place, so most of my work begins there and goes on to be fired in soda, oxidation, alternative or raku kilns.
 My firing schedules, tweaked over years of experimentation, lend unique surface characteristics to my work.
-During the pandemic, I’ve been experimenting with colored clay, handcrafting ceramic beads and jewelry, and creating organic, hand built bowl forms that I raw fire with layered, sprayed glazes to achieve an atmospheric look.

 I relish in the seemingly limitless possibilities clay offers an artist for exploration and self-expression, and I love to share my passion for pottery!
-I volunteer whenever needed to help my local high school's ceramics program, and teach classes for clay enthusiasts working at all levels from my home studio and at the nearby Wayne Art Center.

 Please subscribe to my website blog and YouTube channel (@SusanOHanlonPotteryLLC), and follow my journey on social media @SusanOHanlonPottery as I play in mud with endless curiosity and joyful abandon.